jbousquie/mp3_splitter/README.md

 ## Output

-All split files are saved in the `mp3_chunks` directory with sequential numbering.
+All split files are saved in the `audio_chunks` directory with sequential numbering.
 The directory is created if it doesn't exist.
 Each file includes ID3 tags with:
 - Updated title (original title + part number)
 - Track number information